joemasilotti/masilotti.com/about.md

   Coaching
 </h2>

 Pair programming is the quickest way to level up your development skills.
-I take this to heart and offer live, 1:1 coaching in Ruby on Rails, iOS, and general testing best practices.
+I take this to heart and offer live 1:1 or group coaching in Ruby on Rails and iOS for teams.

-These sessions range from teaching SwiftUI to new iOS developers to coaching entire teams on high-level architecture.
-Occasionally, I run group sessions on specific topics, like UI Testing or Swift mocks.
+These sessions range from teaching SwiftUI to new iOS developers, getting ramped up in the latest Hotwire features, or in-depth code review.
+Occasionally, I run group sessions on specific topics, like Turbo Native, UI Testing, or Swift mocks.

 <h2 class="flex items-center">
   <div class="w-8 h-8 text-gray-800 mr-3">